alanmitchell/bmon-website/guide/appx-sensor-applications.md

 <tr class="odd">
 <td style="vertical-align:top"><strong>Sensor with 0 - 10 VDC Output<br />
 </strong>Pressure sensors and other types of sensors can be obtained with a 0 - 10 VDC output signal.</td>
-<td style="vertical-align:top"><p>Here we are assuming that the external sensor has its own power supply.
+<td style="vertical-align:top">Here we are assuming that the external sensor has its own power supply.
 To read the output with the Elsys, you need two wires from the sensor, wired as follows:<br>
 <br>
 <div style="text-align:center; background-color: #99CCFF">
 <em>Sensor Terminal : Elsys Terminal</em><br>